 I set off for the next part of the travel experience – security.

 First I had to take my iPad out of its cover, I had to take my liquids out of my bag, I had to take off my coat.
-I stood in a lone line, which thankfully moved quickly.
+I stood in a long line, which thankfully moved quickly.
 I was ushered to a ‘spot’ marked on the ground where I was to wait until security personnel called me over.
 Which eventually they did.

 Three trays filled with my belongings spread over them headed down the conveyer belt, through the scanner.
 I stayed put, waiting for the queue to go through the body scan machine.
 I am totally aware of all the noise around me, of security staff issuing instructions to hundreds of people manoeuvring their way around the security measures – ones implemented because of the threat of terrorism I should add, a threat that fails to leave a small place at the back of my mind the entire time as I wander around the airport.